rj-chap/CFWorkshop/README.md

 # CFWorkshop
-This repo contains the slides and files required for my DefCon 27 (2019) "Understanding and Analyzing Carrier Files" Workshop.
+This repo contains the slides and files required for my DefCon 27 (2019) and CactusCon 8 (2019) "Understanding and Analyzing Carrier Files" Workshop.
 Get it gurl!

 **The malware samples for this workshop are located at:**
 **https://incidentresponse.training/cfworkshop_samples.zip**